 This blue – green algae, spirulina, is a freshwater plant that is now one of the most researched and talked about superfoods today.
-Grown around the world from Mexico to Africa, and even Hawaii, it is renowned for its intense flavor and even more powerful nutrition profile!
+Grown around the world from Mexico to Africa, and even Hawaii, it is known for its intense flavor and powerful nutrition profile!
 Most doctors, scientists, and nutrition experts consider it to be one of the world’s most powerful green superfoods.
 There are over 1000 scientific articles evaluating its benefits.
 Ancient Aztecs would skim spirulina algae off of the surface of lakes and dry it into cakes.
 These algae cakes were their key source of nutrition.

 The top 8 documented benefits of spirulina:

 1. Helps prevent cancer.
 According to the University of Maryland Medical Center, “A number of animal and test tube studies suggest that spirulina increases production of antibodies, infection-fighting proteins, and other cells that improve immunity and help ward off infection and chronic illnesses such as cancer.”

 2. Eliminates Candida.
 Spirulina benefits have been shown to promote the growth of healthy bacterial flora in the intestines, which in turn inhibits Candida from thriving.
 Additionally, the immune-strengthening properties of spirulina will help the body eliminate Candida cells.